Training Transitive and Commutative Multimodal Transformers with LoReTTa: Methods

+Thus, transitive modeling does not simply add another step to cycle consistency by extending $a \rightarrow \hat{b} \rightarrow \hat{a}$ to $a \rightarrow \hat{b} \rightarrow \hat{c} \rightarrow \hat{a}$.
+In fact, we model $b \rightarrow \hat{c} \rightarrow \hat{a}$.
+Intuitively, this ensures that the model does not "cheat" by memorizing the input $a$ in order to reconstruct $a$.
+We also do not use a cycle loss, because $a$ is not used as an input and output.
+Thus, our loss $L(a, \hat{a})$ is not cyclic with respect to the model's inputs.
+However, we still make sure that the predicted modality is consistent with the data as a whole.
+This has a similar flavor to cycle consistency, but as can be seen above, it is not the same.
 In summary, LoReTTa uses masked modeling to transition within modalities, causal modeling to transition between modalities, and vice versa thanks to commutative modeling.
 Moreover, not all modality combinations need to be available at training time, as we use transitive modeling to predict the missing modalities and connect them to the original data.
 In our experiments, we show that this approach allows us to learn very rich multimodal feature representations.